vplauzon/real-time-lab/module-1/README.md

 # Module 1 - Know the data

+*	Telemetry sample in a few JSON files
+*	Create a cluster, db
+*   Connect Azure Monitor
+*   Ingest files
-o	Telemetry sample in a few CSV format (or JSON?) o	Create a cluster, db, ingest file o	They query / chart the data to learn characteristics
+*	They query / chart the data to learn characteristics
+*   Split device telemetry from the rest
+*   Parse out software version
+*   Strong typed data